 - Consider Maslow’s hierarchy of needs — how does the product fill these needs?
 Start broadly and then get more specific.
 The best products will satisfy more levels of the hierarchy.
 Christensen has written that, “With few exceptions, every job people need or want to do has a social, a functional, and an emotional dimension.”

 - What product or service was “fired” and replaced by the current product?
-You can tease out why customers choose your product or service by reflecting on what the customer used before they switched to your product.
+You can tease out why new customers choose your product or service by reflecting on what the customer used before they switched to your product.
 From there, look at the why.

 Apply the Jobs to Be Done framework and cut through the fictional stories spun about products and services.
 Get closer to the reality of your customer’s experience.